 The paint handling is loose, gestural, and varying by degrees in thickness of application and sheen.
 The compositions are built upon color relationships and line built both by addition and omission.
 Local color is amplified to push physical color relationships, engaging the eye of the viewer to move fluidly through each piece.
 The paint handling has become bolder and more confident as time goes on.

-I am interested in line and motivated by my surroundings to make observational work.
+I am interested in line and motivated by my surroundings to do observational work.
 I occupy a place where the vectors of observation, narration, and emotional perspective converge through line, color, form, shape and texture.
-Trace of Man is about the work made through that occupancy using the formal language of line and color.